Working with Roles

 To update the role's entitlements, select the Update button in the top banner.
 Their access also updates automatically at 1:00 AM UTC.

 Removing access from a user does not remove any source accounts created as a result of provisioning through the role.
-To remove the entitlements the role grants the identities, you need to remove those identities from the role, which is described below in Removing Access.
+To remove the entitlements the role grants the identities, you need to remove those identities from the role, which is described below in Revoking Access Through Roles.

 If you have granted entitlements to identities through roles, you can deprovision those entitlements by removing those identities from the roles.
+This process is also known as revoking a role.
 Always review the access profiles associated with the role before deprovisioning that access from your users.

 Removing access from a user does not remove any source accounts created as a result of provisioning through the role.
-Role-based deprovisioning only removes entitlements from a user and the related apps from their launchpads.
+Role-based deprovisioning only removes entitlements from a user and access to apps.

 The method of removing access from users based on their role assignments depends on how they were granted the role.